 - Go to the Vivaldi folder.

 - Restart Vivaldi.

-Back up some parts of Vivaldi such as preferences, profile and settings.
+You can backup some key elements of your Vivaldi setup, such as preferences, profile and settings.
 Most of the key components are stored within the “Default” folder, though you should also retain the “First Run” file stored alongside it.
-Deleting this file will make Vivaldi assume it is starting for the first time.
+Deleting this file will make Vivaldi assume it is starting up for the first time.

-The following explains some key information stored under the Default folder:
+Here are some of the key elements stored under the Default folder:

-Login Data: This contains website passwords.
+Login Data – website passwords.
 Note: This file is encrypted and is only usable on the machine that created it.

-Preferences and Local App Settings\mpognobbkildjkofajifpdfhcoklimli: This contains Vivaldi settings and configurations.
+Preferences and Local App Settings\mpognobbkildjkofajifpdfhcoklimli – Vivaldi settings and configuration.